HerpelinckT/geneset-modulescoring/README.md

 - `name`: name for the expression program
 - `seed`: set a random seed.
 If `NULL`, no seed is set.

-If an input feature is not present in the rowdata of the DESeqDataSet, a warning message will appear and the module score will be calculated using the remaining features (cf. tutorial).
+If an input feature is not present in the `rowData` of the `DESeqDataSet`, a warning message will appear and the module score will be calculated using the remaining features (cf. tutorial).

 ## Citation

-When using this function, please cite: __reference coming soon__
+When using this function, please cite: Decoene I, Herpelinck T, Geris L, Luyten FP and Papantoniou I (2022) Engineering bone-forming callus organoid implants in a xenogeneic-free differentiation medium.
+Front.
+Chem.
+Eng.
+4:892190. doi: [10.3389/fceng.2022.892190](https://www.frontiersin.org/articles/10.3389/fceng.2022.892190/full)